vincent-barilla/Mood-Mapper-Beta/README.md

       startInd = string.indexOf('\r\n{"created_at":"');
       endInd = string.lastIndexOf('\r\n{"created_at":"');

-      /* The downside to what I did, and why I didn't fix it:
+      /* The downside to what I did, and why I have left it as-is:

-        Use startInd and endInd to pull out the entire tweet, pass it through tweetAnalyzer, reset the string for the next incoming tweet, and write the result, in JSON, back to the front end.
-Note that setting string to "" wipes out the tail of the string, which could have been coupled with chunk to form another tweet.
-This means I'm losing about half the tweets that I could be returning to the start of the next the front end.
+        I use startInd and endInd to pull out the entire tweet, pass it through tweetAnalyzer, reset the string for the next incoming tweet, and write the result, in JSON, back to the front end.

+        The downside: setting string to "" wipes out the tail of the string, which could have been coupled with the beginning of the next data chunk to form another tweet.
+This means I'm losing about half the tweets that I could be returning to the front end.

         Because the streaming is already very close to maxing out the geocoders on the front end, I'm leaving that alone.
-It actually acts as a de facto throttling measure; fixing it would double theload on geocoders, which they cannot support.
-If I can further boost the geocoders, then I can supportthe additional load, and will then fix this.
+        Losing tweets actually acts as a de facto throttling measure; fixing it would double the load on geocoders, which they cannot support.
+If I can further boost the geocoders, then I can support the additional load.

       */
       if (endInd > startInd){